|Dates / Deadlines:|

 Back to Top

-Program fee includes WMU tuition, orientation, administrative fees, WMU international health insurance, some meals, program related field transportation, program related cultural emersion/excursions and accommodations.
-Students are responsible for the following expenses: passport, visa, airfare, some meals, local travel and personal spending money.
+The Program fee includes: tuition, administrative fees, instructional costs, International health and emergency insurance, some meals, program related field transportation, program related cultural excursions and accommodations.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, he/she must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time). *Non-WMU students must apply for financial aid through their home university.